louislam/vestacp-crossover-adminlte/README.md

 ## Further Info

-- Inject the theme using Javascript instead of modifiying all html and files.
+- Inject the theme using Javascript instead of modifying all html and files.

 ## Preview